profsmith89/ctps/_sources/chap04.md

 In the Worldwide Web, browsers (i.e., clients) and web servers interact using a text-based protocol known as the *hypertext transfer protocol (HTTP)*.
 We see pieces of this protocol in the `url` string.
 In fact, HTTP defines a handful of methods that are the only ways that clients can ask servers to perform actions on their resources.
 One of these methods is GET, which simply asks the server to return a representation of the specified resource.
 The other popular HTTP method is POST, which essentially asks the server to accept the data accompanying the request as a new piece of the specified resource.
 Our script invokes the simpler GET method.
 That's why the function name we use from the `requests` library is `get`!

+## The URL

-**The URL.** When we "get" content from a web server, the data we receive comes in part from some file that the server manages, and as you might expect, each file on the server has a unique name.
+When we "get" content from a web server, the data we receive comes in part from some file that the server manages, and as you might expect, each file on the server has a unique name.
 When we type a *URL (a universal resource locator)* in the address bar of a browser, this URL includes a *path* in the server's file system to the file (i.e., resource) that interests us.
 The script `qweb2.py` rewrites the setup work we did in `qweb1.py` so that we can see the four main components of the URLs used in the HTTP protocol.

 ```{code-block} python
 ---